core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 # Indicating alternative transports

-While CoAP can indicate the authority component of the requested URI in all requests (by means of Uri-Host and Uri-Port), indicating the scheme of a requested URI (by means of Proxy-Scheme) makes the request implicitly a proxy request.
+While CoAP can set the authority component of the requested URI in all requests (by means of Uri-Host and Uri-Port), setting the scheme of a requested URI (by means of Proxy-Scheme) makes the request implicitly a proxy request.
 However, this needs to be of only little practical concern:
 Any device can serve as a proxy for itself (a "same-host proxy") by accepting requests that carry the Proxy-Scheme option.
-If it is to be a well-behaved proxy, the device should then check whether it recognizes the name indicated in Uri-Host as one of its own (as it should if no Proxy-Scheme option accompanied it). <!-- without 7252 explicitly mandating that -->
+If it is to be a well-behaved proxy, the device should then check whether it recognizes the name set in Uri-Host as one of its own (as it should if no Proxy-Scheme option accompanied it). <!-- without 7252 explicitly mandating that -->
 If the name is not recognized, it should reject the request with 5.05 (Proxying Not Supported) -- unless, of course, it implements forward proxy functionality exceeding the same-host proxy.
 If the name is recognized,
-it should process the request as it would process a request coming in on the indicated protocol (which, for many hosts, is the same as if the option were absent completely).
+it should process the request as it would process a request coming in on the given protocol (which, for many hosts, is the same as if the option were absent completely).

-A server can indicate a recommended proxy by serving a Web Link with the "has-proxy" relation.
+A server can advertise a recommended proxy by serving a Web Link with the "has-proxy" relation to a URI indicating its transport address.
-In particular (and that is a typical case), it can indicate its own address on an alternative transport when implementing same-host proxy functionality.
+In particular (and that is a typical case), it can indicate its own transport address on an alternative transport when implementing same-host proxy functionality.

-The semantics of a link from S to P with relations has-proxy ("S has-proxy P", `<P>;rel=has-proxy;anchor="S"`) are that for any resource R hosted on S ("S hosts R"), P can be used as a proxy to obtain R.
+The semantics of a link from S to P with relations has-proxy ("S has-proxy P", `<P>;rel=has-proxy;anchor="S"`) are that for any resource R hosted on S ("S hosts R"), the proxy with the transport address indicated by P can be used to obtain R.

-Note that HTTP and CoAP proxies are not located at a particular resource, but at a host in general.
-Thus, a proxy URI `P` in these protocols has the path "/", and no query component or fragment identifier.
-This is true even for CoAP over WebSockets (which uses the concrete resource `/.well-known/coap`, but that is not expressed in "coap+ws" URI).

-Future protocols for which CoAP proxying is defined may use more components.
-As this is designed primarily for CoAP, proxies that perform URI mapping
-(as described in Section 5 of {{?RFC8075}}, especially using URI templates) are not supported in this document.

 ## Example